Massive winter storm brings frigid temps, snow and ice to US

 Forecasters said a bomb cyclone — when atmospheric pressure drops very quickly in a strong storm — had developed near the Great Lakes, stirring up blizzard conditions, including heavy winds and snow.

+“The impacts are perhaps far greater than they might be in the middle of winter during a typical weekend without a holiday,” said Greg Carbin, chief of forecast operations for the National Weather Service’s Weather Prediction Center, noting that while the blizzard conditions may set some records, the storm isn’t unprecedented.

 Even though fleets of snow plows and salt trucks have been deployed, driving was hazardous and sometimes deadly.
-In Kansas City, Missouri, a minivan driver died Thursday after loosing control on icy streets and overturning into a creek, police said.
+A Kansas City, Missouri, driver died Thursday after skidding into a creek.
+And in the Chicago suburb of Des Plaines, a pickup truck driver was hospitalized after sliding into a pond.

-State police in Michigan said in tweets that nine tractor-trailers crashed on Interstate 94 in Berrien County in the western part of the state and that a firefighter was struck in a separate location in the county while conducting traffic.
-The firefighter had unknown injuries.
+State police in Michigan reported multiple crashes Friday in southwestern and western Michigan, including one in which nine semitrailers also were involved in a pileup.
+Another multivehicle crash shut down U.S. 131 south of Grand Rapids, and a firefighter and postal worker were hurt in separate crashes.

 Activists also were rushing to get the homeless out of the cold.
 Nearly 170 adults and children were keeping warm early Friday in Detroit at a shelter and a warming center that are designed to hold 100 people.